gramener/gramex/gramex/apps/capture/README.md

 All parameters below are applicable both for the command line as well as the web server.

-- `url=`: required -- the URL to be downloaded as a PDF or an image
+- `url=`: required -- the URL to be downloaded as a PDF or an image.
 - `file=`: sets the base name of the download file.
 Defaults to screenshot
 - `ext=`: sets the extension.
 Supported extensions: .pdf (default), .png, .jpg
 - `delay=`: milliseconds to wait before screenshot (for dynamic javascript)